About Staci Tubbs

 The Unofficial Bio:

-So, you’ve read the official bio, it’s polished and sounds fairly sterile.
+So, you’ve read the official bio, it’s polished and if we are being honest, sounds just a little sterile.
 You might be asking – who is this person?
 What’s she like?
 Where is her Brene Brown vulnerability moment?
-Those are questions I often ask when reading someone’s bio.
-So here is a bit more.
+Let me give you just a little bit more…

 I grew up on a dairy farm in upstate NY (we milked cows, daily!) and work is a passion for me.

-When I figuratively tripped into the call center outsourcing world I found myself a great match.
-There were first hundreds, and then thousands of employees to support, clients who consistently needed us to do more with less, and shareholders that ultimately wanted us to innovate to keep ahead of a commoditizing marketplace.
-My desire to achieve, keen love for change and working with people and drive to lead high performing teams were all met here.
+I “grew up” in business in the call center outsourcing world.
+Initially, there were hundreds and then thousands of employees to support, clients who consistently needed us to do more with less, and shareholders that ultimately wanted us to innovate to keep ahead of a commoditizing marketplace.

 Yet, there were key areas that were out of alignment for me.
 In the public company that I worked at for 9 years, there was a constant singular focus to increase profit.
 No surprise here you might say.
 My accounts were delivering 16% sometimes 17% EBITDA (profit), a healthy rate that was well above the industry expectation at the time and it simply was never enough.
 There was no strategic plan, there was only a profit plan and the push to achieve more became the drumbeat that we moved to daily.
 At the end of each quarter the expectation was that we would do heroic things to meet or exceed the profit commitments, especially if other channels in the company were struggling.

 What I struggled with internally, was how to deliver day in and day out what we and what I personally, had committed to our stakeholders; my clients, our employees and our stockholders.
 My client, the company’s largest was after all paying us over $250 Million per year for improved business outcomes.